-K.OA.D2 Solve word problems using objects and drawings to find sums up to 10 and differences within 10.
+K.OA.D.2 Solve word problems using objects and drawings to find sums up to 10 and differences within 10.

 In addition to Proficient, the Advanced student is able to create a word problem to find sums up to 10 and differences within 10.

 The Proficient student is able to solve word problems using objects and drawings to find sums up to 10 and differences within 10.

 The Basic student is able to solve word problems using objects and drawings to find sums up to 5 and differences within 5.
-The Below Basic student does not meet the Basic performance level.

-K.OA.D3 Decompose numbers less than or equal to 10 in more than one way.
+K.OA.D.3 Decompose numbers less than or equal to 10 in more than one way.